mauris-winata/G1_CAPTCHA_Beater/README.md

 3. To build the entire hardware kernel, run 'make generate_captcha_beater'
 4. The previous command will build all the individual IPs within the hls_proj folder and then an archived vivado project found within the vivado folder will be opened in gui mode
-5. Within the GUI, please go to the Tcl console and execute 'source ../bitstream_generation.tcl'.
-This will generate the bitstream for the project called 'captcha_beater.bit' and the file will be found within the vivado folder.
+5. Within the vivado GUI please go to the Tcl console and execute 'source ../bitstream_generation.tcl'.
+This will generate the bitstream for the project called 'captcha_beater.bit' and the file can be found within the vivado folder.

 ### Building Kernel Driver ###